 Where the headline of this post says “cheap”, I actually meant “free”.
 It will cost you nothing to use this end-of-year period to take stock, sort your head out, and set better intentions for the year ahead.
 Sure, it’s a romantic notion to believe we can walk cleanly away from an old year and bravely into the next; that we’ll do better this time and not fall short of the dreams we’ve cooked up.
 That said, you don’t need to be Oprah to know there’s power in setting intentions.
-Try these seven rituals to wave goodbye to 2017, all the while giving a cheeky wink at the year to come.
+Try these seven rituals to wave goodbye to 2017, all the while giving a cheeky wink at 2018.

 1. Write future you a lengthy letter